eregs/regulations-core/README.md

 ## Requirements

-Requirements are retrieved and/or build automatically via buildout (see below).
+Requirements are retrieved and/or build automatically via pip (see below).

 * anyjson - Use Python's json or simplejson as available
 * coverage - reports on test coverage